 Richard Eaglespoon started as a name I made up for a location tag to use on Instagram.
 The photos were just meals that my partner, Abby, and I cooked for ourselves, but continually asked if Richard Eaglespoon was a real restaurant.
 I leaned in: I developed a restaurant website.
 Abby and I drew the background image for it together; there’s a sort of fictionalized origin story published on it, and that’s mostly all there is.
 And the restaurant website sort of sat, mostly untouched ever since it was launched.

 I ended up writing a gift guide, and so the fake restaurant website grew a real blog section.
 But it was difficult to balance: I’ve been asked if my gift guide was some sort of

-Richard Eaglespoon isn’t a real restaurant, I've been asked if Richard Eaglespoon really did win a James Beard Award for Outstanding Hospitality (it didn’t).
+Richard Eaglespoon isn’t a real restaurant, I've been asked if Richard Eaglespoon really did win a James Beard Award for Outstanding Hospitality (it did not).
 Richard Eaglespoon isn’t a real restaurant.

-The gift guides are probably an annual affair now—they aren’t monetized; the gift suggestions are just things that I love and that I want to share.
+The gift guides are probably a biennial affair now—they aren’t monetized; the gift suggestions are just things that I love and that I want to share.
 Beyond that, there’s recipes and long-form writing, and more of each to come.
 Richard Eaglespoon is a real blog born of a fictitious restaurant, and at this point, the latter is more or less vestigial.

 I’m a mathematician based in the Twin Cities; Abby and I moved here when they started working as a computer science professor.
 Before that we lived in Pittsburgh for a few years while Abby was in graduate school, and so I wrote a guide to eating in Pittsburgh.

 I work on developing artificial intelligence systems for improving cancer diagnostics, though recently my work has shifted to include modeling COVID-19.
 My PhD was focused on building predictive models related to Alzheimer’s disease.
 I previously worked in high-performance computing, creating extremely efficient and highly parallelized simulation software for a variety of applications.